February 11, 2018

 I’d be willing to bet that everyone in here at some point has known someone in their lives who they considered different.
 And some people can be different in a very positive way.
 Others can be different in a negative way.

 Jesus was different.
 He was born of a virgin.
 He was found in the Temple at 12 years old, teaching.
-His introduction into His ministry was different from the way anyone else was introduced into their ministry.
+His introduction into His ministry was different than what anyone else was introduced into their ministry.
 He actually went out and found His own disciples.
 Whereas rabbis at that time waited for men to come to them to teach.
 His miracles were different.
 His message was different.
 And His healings were different.

 And that’s kind of what I want to touch on here because quite often, Jesus healed differently.
 He didn’t just stand back and command that someone be healed.
 And, actually, our first introduction into that was last week.
 You may have missed it.
 If you remember, Jesus went into the house of Simon and Andrew.
 Simon’s mother-in-law was in bed, sick.
 So, Jesus could easily have stood back and said “Arise.
 You’re healed.”
 That’s not what He did.
 He went over, and He reached out, placed His hands on her and helped her to stand.
 And immediately she was healed through His touch.